SirMrTyler/MyWebsite/README.md

 # MyWebsite
+Bug List:
+1. Currently there is an issue where the PlayerMovement.js file that is causing the PC to continously drop whilst not accepting input from WASD.

 If you're attempting to develop this project further for your own purposes you will need to have the following installed or added as a dependency:
 1. Node.js: This will give you a node_modules folder
 2. expo: This is the library we use for real time updates to the DOM